Jérémy Berthod

 Jérémy Berthod (born 24 April 1984) is a French former professional footballer who played as a left-back.
-He is the trainer of Ain Sud for the 2022-2023 season.
+He was the trainer of Ain Sud for the 2022-2023 season.

 Career

 Berthod was born in Tassin-la-Demi-Lune, Rhône.
 A product of the Olympique Lyonnais youth academy, he made his first team debut on 13 September 2003 in a 1–1 home draw against Auxerre.
 He went on to play a somewhat important part in the team's four consecutive Ligue 1 titles, and was also a regular selection for the France U-21 squad during that timeframe.

 In July 2007, l'OL agreed to transfer Berthod to AS Monaco for a fee of €2m.
 He made his Monaco debut in the season's second round, a 2–1 defeat at Lorient – picking up a yellow card in the process – and finished the season with 12 league contests played.

 After an unimpressive year at Monaco, Berthod made a summer move to Auxerre.
 Over the course of four top flight seasons he was used solely as a backup, being released at the end of 2011–12 as his team ranked 20th and last.

 On 4 February 2013, aged nearly 29, Berthod moved abroad for the first time, signing a two-year contract with Norwegian club Sarpsborg 08.

 On 19 March 2015, he re-joined lyon as semi-amateur to help team with many injuries.

 He is the trainer of Ain Sud for the 2022-2023 season.